fmarinp/fmarinp.github.io/about.md

 you can contact me at [fmarinp05 at gmail](mailto:fmarinp05@gmail.com)

-You can check my twitter, linkedIn and github profiles in the blue bar below.
+You can check my twitter, linkedIn and github profiles clicking at the respective symbols on the gray bar below.

 ##About this site